agentcooper/agentcooper.io/posts/september-2021/index.md

 –

 Starting from the plane seat I was absorbed into [The Code Breaker](https://en.wikipedia.org/wiki/The_Code_Breaker) book about CRISPR technology.
 It tells the story of how biologists discovered an immune system in bacteria that was later adapted as a very precise gene-editing mechanism in all organisms including humans.
+The story briefly tracks the history of genetics, going from Darwin and Mendel to the discovery of the recombinant DNA to the Human Genome Project and finally arriving at the usage of CRISPR to edit human embryos.

+I followed up by watching some biology videos on Khan Academy, like what is PCR and how DNA sequencing works, and was again impressed by how accessible they are.

-Jennifer Doudna, one of the leading CRISPR scientists, tells how reading The Double Helix book inspired her to do science.
+In the book, Jennifer Doudna, one of the leading CRISPR scientists, tells how reading The Double Helix book inspired her to do science.
 And for Watson, it was Shroedinger's What is Life book that ignited his curiosity.
 It would be interesting to build a graph of the books that people consider influential.

 –